 Manjhi writes to PM Modi demanding probe in Ram Vilas Paswan's death, points at Chirag's role

 Patna, Nov 02: Hindustani Awam Morcha (HAM)'s Jitan Ram Manjhi's on Monday wrote to Prime Minister Narendra Modi demanding an investigation into the death of Union Minister and Lok Janshakti Party (LJP) patron Ram Vilas Paswan.

 In the letter, HAM raised several questions and pointed at his son Chirag Paswan's role.

+"I request the prime minister to order a judicial probe into the death of Ram Vilas Paswan to unravel the dubious role of Chirag Paswan in the matter," Manjhi said.

 Responding to the development, Chirag Paswan ridiculed Manjhi for not visiting his ailing father.